 What are “Dogs Like Biggie?”

 “Dogs Like Biggie” are based on the percentage of breeds the two dogs have in common.
 For example, two dogs that are both 27% Golden Retriever and 73% Poodle will have a score of 100%.
-Sometimes dogs with high scores look alike, and sometimes they don’t — either way the comparison is based on each dog’s unique DNA, which is much more accurate than judging by looks.
+Sometimes dogs with high scores look alike, and sometimes they don’t — either way the comparison is based on each dog’s unique DNA.

 “He loves to play with other dogs, especially ones larger than him.
 He was adopted from a Southern California shelter.
 We were told his mother, who had 10 puppies at the shelter, was half Staffordshire Terrier and the father unknown.
 A few of his brothers and sisters are in one of the photos here on his profile.
 He’s very smart and learns commands and tricks very easily.”